carmencchow/bellabeat_casestudy/README.md

 <br>

-And plotting the average number of steps to the time of day in hours shows:

-We see that the highest average number of steps was recorded between 5:00 and 7:00 PM, peaking at 6:00 PM with 599 average steps.
-With the next highest period of time being in the afternoon between 12–2 PM.
-We could speculate that these peaks in activity could coincide with lunchtime and after work workout/activity
+We see that the highest average step count is between 5pm and 7pm, peaking at 6 pm with 599 average steps.
+The next period of high step count happens in the afternoon between 12 and 2 pm.

 <br>